sap-tutorials/Tutorials/tutorials/teched-2016-9/teched-2016-9.md

 [ACCORDION-BEGIN [Step 12: ](Run your JavaScript program)]

-Once you have saved your file, you will deploy and execute it from the command line.
+Once you have saved your file, you will deploy and execute it from the command line. `t2` is the comman line interface for `Tessel2` devices, which has been pre-installed on the computer already.

 Open a "command" window, and run the following commands: